smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 =======================================

 Consider where different changes could be made and the accompanying tradeoffs.
-It might be as easy as swapping at one of the existing extension points.
+It might be as easy as swapping part of the existing system.

 New Requirements
 =======================================